luisbraganca/rubber-ducky-library-for-arduino/README.md

 If you're interested in building one from scratch with switches and such, take a look at [Seytonic's youtube channel](https://www.youtube.com/channel/UCW6xlqxSY3gGur4PkGPEUeA), or you can simply buy a pre-built one from [his store](https://shop.malduino.com).

+## Examples

+Please note that the examples might have previous versions of the library, consider creating an arduino project using the most recent version and copy the "setup" method from the examples.

+### hello_world

+Opens notepad, maximizes the window, writes down "Hello world!" and increases the font size to 200.

+### shutdown

+Shuts down the machine within 60 seconds.

+### change_desktop_wallpaper

+Downloads a JPG file, sets it at desktop wallpaper and deletes it.

 ## Technical details

 This library allows you to use an Arduino Leonardo as a [Rubber Ducky](https://hakshop.com/products/usb-rubber-ducky-deluxe) with pre-built methods to simplify your keyboard script coding.